Spanish Republican Armed Forces: History

-The Air Force
+Air Force

 At the time of the democratic municipal elections that led to the proclamation of the Spanish Republic, the Air Force was divided in two branches, the Aeronáutica Militar and Aeronáutica Naval, the former being the air arm of the Spanish Republican Army and the latter the naval aviation of the Spanish Republican Navy.

 In September 1936 the Navy and Air Ministry (Ministerio de Marina y Aire) and the Air Undersecretariat, (Subsecretaria del Aire), both part of the National Defence Ministry (Ministerio de la Defensa Nacional) of the Republic, were established under the command of Indalecio Prieto as minister.

 The Republican air arm was restructured again in May 1937, well into the Civil War.
 The new structure unified the Aeronáutica Militar and Aeronáutica Naval.
 Some sources give this date as the date of the creation of the Spanish Republican Air Force, although it had been previously operative already under its two branches.
 The Republican Air Force would keep this structure until this disbandment two years later.